typeclasses/haskell-phrasebook/readme.md

 ## Nix dependency versions

+All of the Nix tools are configured to use a specific version of [the Nix package set][nixpkgs] to ensure that the code works the same in all environments.
+This version is specified in `tools/versions.json`.

-Run `./tools/update-versions` to update the dependency hashes in `tools/versions.json` to their latest commits.
+You can run `./tools/update-versions` to update the dependency hashes in `tools/versions.json` to their latest commits.
 The JSON data is then used by `tools/versions.nix`.
 This system is described in Vaibhav Sagar's blog post, [*Quick and Easy Nixpkgs Pinning*][vaibhav].

   [phrasebook]:
     https://typeclasses.com/phrasebook

   [install]:
     https://nixos.org/nix/manual/#chap-installation

+  [nixpkgs]:
+    The *Phrasebook* itself can be found on [Type Classes][phrasebook]

   [vaibhav]:
     https://vaibhavsagar.com/blog/2018/05/27/quick-easy-nixpkgs-pinning/